What’s all the fuss anyhow?

 University of Connecticut & Max Planck Institute (Leipzig, Germany) – Joint developmental science report (abstract) about auditory-oral matching behavior in newborns

-University of Washington Institute for Learning and Brain Sciences – Dr. Patricia Kuhl’s extensive work on infant brain development, including how maternal voice patterns impact infant language development
+Ted talk by Dr. Patricia Kuhl (Institute for Learning & Brain Sciences) about language acquisition in infancy based on her extensive work on infant brain development, including how maternal voice patterns impact infant language development

 University of Texas at Austin – Baby babble’s first vowel and consonant sounds ‘aw’ and ‘m’ linked to languages worldwide

-The optimum time for your baby is during pregnancy and 3 years so GET STARTED NOW!.
+The optimum time for your baby is during pregnancy to 3 years so GET STARTED NOW!.